ashley-ferreira/AstroMASK/README.md

 #### Reports
 [PHYS 437A written report](https://drive.google.com/file/d/1YZd7P2o3J_OBjZ67idPWFj379PoHv0-J/view?usp=sharing) from December 2023

 One of the mistakes that exists in this report is that when generating representations, the mask ratio is still set at 0.5 but should be set to 0.0.
-Here a high-quality version of the [t-SNE](https://drive.google.com/file/d/1zGFpKQSaTEOJqi0d0gwpl44LopA7dRZE/view?usp=sharing) and [UMAP](https://drive.google.com/file/d/1zGFpKQSaTEOJqi0d0gwpl44LopA7dRZE/view?usp=sharing) with the proper mask ratio.
+Here is a high-quality version of the [t-SNE](https://drive.google.com/file/d/1zGFpKQSaTEOJqi0d0gwpl44LopA7dRZE/view?usp=sharing) and [UMAP](https://drive.google.com/file/d/1nbXEPBz_LjMCmpQSNCTf7tLeC1y2Qda6/view?usp=sharing) with the proper mask ratio.

 ### Pre-requisites
 - read access to the [dark3d repo](https://github.com/astroai/dark3d)